ethereum/go-ethereum/docs/getting-started/consensus-clients.md

 There are five consensus clients available, all of which connect to Geth in the same way.
 This page will outline how Geth can be set up with a consensus client to form a complete Ethereum node.

+<note>As an alternative it is possible to run with an integrated beacon light client for non-production settings.
+Please refer to [this](/docs/fundamentals/blsync) guide.</note>

 ## Configuring Geth {#configuring-geth}

 Geth can be downloaded and installed according to the instructions on the [Installing Geth](/docs/getting-started/installing-geth) page.
 In order to connect to a consensus client, Geth must expose a port for the inter-client RPC connection.